rmunro/disaster_response_messages/README.md

 ### Identifying "actionable" data in the Haiti messages:

 Robert Munro.
 2011.
-Subword and Spatiotemporal Models for Identifying Actionable Information in Haitian Kreyol. _Processings of the Fifteenth Conference on Computational Natural Language Learning (CoNLL 2011)_.
+Subword and Spatiotemporal Models for Identifying Actionable Information in Haitian Kreyol. _Proceedings of the Fifteenth Conference on Computational Natural Language Learning (CoNLL 2011)_.
 Association for Computational Linguistics.

 ```
 @inproceedings{munro11conll,